Learning Tangent Bundles and Characteristic Classes with Autoencoder Atlases: Stability of the sign cocycle under approximate reconstruction

-The factorisation in Lemma~\ref{lemma:jacobian-factorisation} reveals that the direct Jacobian $g_{ki}(x)$ and the composed Jacobian $g_{kj}(y) \cdot g_{ji}(x)$ differ by the insertion of the reconstruction map $\Phi_j = D_j \circ E_j$ in place of the identity: the direct path passes through $E_k \circ D_i$, while the composed path passes through $E_k \circ \Phi_j \circ D_i$.
+The factorisation in Lemma~\ref{lemma:jacobian-factorisation} reveals that the direct Jacobian $g_{ki}(x)$ and the composed Jacobian $g_{kj}(y) \cdot g_{ji}(x)$ differ by the insertion of the reconstruction map $\Phi_j = D_j \circ E_j$ in place of the identity.
 The discrepancy depends on how far $\Phi_j$ is from the identity, both in value (controlled by $\varepsilon$) and in derivative (controlled by $\eta$).